| Visas and Residency

 4. HIV test. (required for US Students.
 International Students, be sure to double check requirements.)

 5. Police Certificate issued within the last 90 days by Federal Authorities stating that the applicant has no records nationwide.
-US Students: if you are unsure how to do this, please see the following link: http://travel.state.gov/travel/tips/emergencies/emergencies_1201.html.
 You will have to get a Certificate from the FBI.
+For more information on how to do this, please Google "FBI Background Check."
 Please be aware that this process could take from 8 to 12 weeks.

 6. One (1) color passport photographs (2x2 in).